ThomasBudd/ovseg/README.md

 # Data management

-To run inference or training you first need to store the datasets in a particular way to make it accessible for the code.
+To run inference or training you first need to store the datasets in a particular way to make it accessible for the library.
 All datasets should be stored at $OV_DATA_BASE\raw_data and should be given a unique name.
 Currently the library supports datasets in which images (and segmentations) are stored as nifti or dicom files.

 If you're using nifti files create a folder called 'images' in $OV_DATA_BASE\raw_data\DATASET_NAME and simply put all images in there.
 In the case of training create a second folder called 'labels' with the corresponding segmentations.
 The segmentation files should have the same names as the image files or follow the Medical Decathlon naming convention (image: case_xyz_0000.nii.gz, seg: case_xyz.nii.gz).